Washer & Dryer in a Bathroom: Guide

 These two ventilation requirements are separate and must both be addressed:

-- A dryer duct run to an exterior termination point using smooth-wall metal duct
+- A dryer duct run to an exterior termination point using smooth-wall metal duct (not flexible plastic, which is a fire hazard and not code-compliant)

-Equipment Choices for a Combined Space
+Appliance Choices for a Combined Space

-Layout Considerations
+Layout Approaches

-Storage and Finish Considerations
+Storage and Finish

 Ready to Start Your Project?